aalvarez11/tomoponi/README.md

 ### <a name="testing"></a> Unit Testing

+Tests written for testing CRUD services for Users, Items and Pets

 ### <a name="stories"></a> User Stories

 As a User, I want to see my pets, so that I can tell if they are hungry or sick.